2 Days in Skopje

 Travel Tips

-• North Macedonia is a candidate to join the EU and the currency is the Macedonian denar.
-Most places prefer cash and often it is the only way to pay.
+• North Macedonia is a candidate to join the EU, and its currency is the Macedonian denar.
+Most places prefer cash, and it is often the only way to pay.

 • We took out cash at an NLB Banka ATM near the entrance to the Old Town.
 We always decline the option to secure a rate in Canadian dollars as banks charge a higher rate on the spot.